-- Increases the quantity of social media traffic and its speed through social media channels
+- Sentiment content increases the quantity of social media traffic and its speed through social media channels

-- Used in addition to environmental factors improves the predictability of social media diffusion
+- Sentiment contentm, used in addition to environmental factors, improves the predictability of social media diffusion

-- Increased positive content increases social media acceptance and diffusion
+- Increased positive sentiment content increases social media acceptance and diffusion (spread and shares)

-At Yalo, we feel that the words really make a difference.
+At Yalo, we feel that your words really make a difference.
 There are many environmental factors that also need to be considered.
-With these factors we have varied levels of control.
-When is comes to how we share content we have complete control.
-Control of what we share and also how we share it.
-Sentiment analysis is the tool to tune content delivery for influencing followers and customer, as well as, analysis of social media traffic reflecting brand image.
+With these environmental factors we have varied levels of control; however it comes to how we share content we have complete control.
+Control of what we share and also how we share it!
+Sentiment analysis from Yalo is the tool to tune content delivery for influencing followers and customers, as well as for analyzing social media traffic that reflects and responds to brand image.

 Interested in this fascinating new Yalo marketing-communications and analytics service?
 Curious how it could be applied towards your business goals?
 Let’s have a conversation for nuanced understanding.